cnp3/CampusNetwork/README.md

      the next section for a detailed description.
   2. [project_topo](project_topo) defines the base topology to use (and change if needed) for the course project itself).

+By default, the `create_network.sh` script imports a few files from `/etc` in the different nodes order to help you.
+If you need additional files, edit the base array and append their names in `ETC_IMPORT` at the top of that script.

 ## Example topology